 Tuolumne Meadows is the largest alpine meadow in the Sierra Nevada, and its high country (8,600 feet) elevation provides access to the stunning alpine lakes, serene meadows and glaciated granite peaks and domes that Yosemite is famous for.
 High Country attractions not to be missed include Olmstead Point, which provides a panoramic view of the granite landscape, and Tenaya Lake, a picturesque alpine lake perfect for a picnic or afternoon swim.

 Hetch Hetchy Valley is a smaller version of Yosemite Valley and was formed by erosion from glaciers and the Tuolumne River.
 In the early 20th century, a dam was built in Hetchy Hetchy turning the valley into a reservoir.
 Although stunning, Hetch Hetchy receives a small percentage of all Yosemite traffic, so it remains a peaceful, secret spot for those ‘in the know.’
 The entrance to the Hetch Hetchy Valley is just 7 miles down Evergreen Road.
 You’ll pass through our sister property, the Evergreen Lodge, just before the entrance.
 Hetch Hetchy is ideal for day hikes and wonderful memories that last a lifetime.
 In recent years, a movement has been under way to remove the dam and restore Hetch Hetchy to its original state.
-More information is available in our Hetch Hetchy pages[TM1] of this web site.
+More information is available on our Hetch Hetchy page.

 are among the largest and oldest living things on earth.
 Yosemite is home to three groves of Giant Sequoias.
 The Mariposa Grove is the largest and is located on the southern end of Yosemite.
 The Tuolumne and Merced Groves are located on the western side of the Park, just a short drive from Rush Creek Lodge.
 All three groves offer fantastic hiking and snowshoeing opportunities.
 The famous Grizzly Giant, found in Yosemite’s Mariposa Grove, is over 200′ tall and has a base circumference of almost 100′.
 This massive tree is thought to be 2700 years old.